-Our standard of review in an abuse and neglect proceeding has been summarized as follows: Although conclusions of law reached by a circuit court are subject to de novo review, when an action, such as an abuse and neglect case, is tried upon the facts without a jury, the circuit court shall make a determination based upon the evidence and shall make findings of fact and conclusions of law as to whether such child is abused or neglected.
+Our standard of review in an abuse and neglect proceeding has been summarized as follows:

+Although conclusions of law reached by a circuit court are subject to de novo review, when an action, such as an abuse and neglect case, is tried upon the facts without a jury, the circuit court shall make a determination based upon the evidence and shall make findings of fact and conclusions of law as to whether such child is abused or neglected.
 These findings shall not be set aside by a reviewing court unless clearly erroneous.
-A finding is At the time oral argument, Virginia M. was 71 years old.
-Gina Lynn S. was 25.
-Gina Lynn testified that Virginia M. had said that both she and her husband had cancer.
-Virginia M. testified, however, that she was in good health. clearly erroneous when, although there is evidence to support the finding, the reviewing court on the entire evidence is left with the definite and firm conviction that a mistake has been committed.
+A finding is clearly erroneous when, although there is evidence to support the finding, the reviewing court on the entire evidence is left with the definite and firm conviction that a mistake has been committed.
 However, a reviewing court may not overturn a finding simply because it would have decided the case differently, and it must affirm a finding if the circuit court's account of the evidence is plausible in light of the record viewed in its entirety.
-Syl.
-Pt.
-1, In the Interest of Tiffany Marie S., \\W.Va. \\\, 470 S.E.2d 177 (1996).